dhis2/dhis2-docs/src/developer/web-api/analytics.md

 Supported `op`values are:

+- `startsWith` - field starts with
+- `!startsWith` - field does not start with
+- `endsWith` - field ends with
+- `!endsWith` - field does not end with-
 - `eq` - equals
+- `ieq` - equals ignoring case
+- `ne` - not equals
 - `like` - contains
+- `!like` - does not contain
 - `ilike` - contains ignoring case
+- `!ilike` - does not contain ignoring case

 ### Event analytics dimensions
 #### Event query analytics dimensions { #webapi_event_query_analytics_dimension }